 Need Help with Your Transponder Key?
 Call Lost My Key!

-At Lost My Key NZ, we specialize in transponder key replacement and programming.
+At Lost My Key, we specialise in transponder key replacement and programming.
 Whether you’ve lost your key, damaged it, or need a spare, our team of skilled locksmiths is here to help.
 We use the latest tools and technology to provide fast, reliable, and affordable services for all makes and models.

 Don’t let a lost or damaged transponder key leave you stranded—contact Lost My Key today!
 We offer mobile services across Wellington, so we can come to you and get you back on the road in no time.